XhantiGhost/Jon-Chretien_project/README.md

 # Jon-Chretien_project

-"Imitation is the highest orm of flattery."
+"Imitation is the highest form of flattery."

 # important